rikniitt/hackish-vagrant-lamp-stack/README.md

 `vagrant up`

-This will install new virtual machine and use *hackish_shell_provision.sh* shell script for provisioning.
+This will install new virtual machine and use *provision.sh* shell script for provisioning.
 It will install apache, php, mysql and nodejs.
 This will propably take a while (last time checked ~20min).

-Mysql servers root password is defined in provision-script.
+Mysql servers root password is defined in recipes/mysql.sh-script.
 You can change it if you feel like it.

 Host machines port 8080 will be forwarded to guest machines port 80.
-This is defined in *Vagrantfile* line 22.
+This is defined in *Vagrantfile* line 15.
 This can be also changed.

 Apache document root is folder *public_html* (*/vagrant/public_html* in guest machine).
 When `vagrant up` finishes, you should be able to point your browser to